joelwking/Phantom-Cyber/README.md

 https://youtu.be/vakqZ0wGh6g

 ### Installation
-To install this app download the tarball ( A10_LADS.tgz ) and follow the app installation instructions in the Phantom documentation, see https://phantom_host/docs/admin/apps
+To install this app download the tarball ( A10_LADS.tgz ) and follow the app installation instructions in the Phantom documentation, see `https://<your_phantom_host>/docs/admin/apps`.

 # Contact Information

-For more information on the security solutions at WWT, visit https://www2.wwt.com/solution/security/
+For more information on the security solutions at World Wide Technology, visit https://www.wwt.com/category/security-transformation.

+## Author
+Joel W. King - joel.king@wwt.com @joelwking